 Chase Sapphire Preferred Summary

-The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the all-around most lucrative travel credit cards.
+The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well-rounded credit cards for beginners and those looking for travel rewards.

-For some, the Chase Sapphire Reserve might be a better option, especially if you don’t otherwise have a Priority Pass membership or if you spend a lot on dining and travel.
+For some, the Chase Sapphire Reserve might be a better option long-term.
+This is especially true if you’d benefit from the 3x points on dining and travel, the Priority Pass membership, the Lyft Pink membership, and the $60 DoorDash statement credit.
 Even if that’s the case, it could make sense to get the Sapphire Preferred and later upgrade to the Sapphire Reserve.

-Regardless, one of these two cards should be in your wallet.
+Regardless, one of these two cards should be in your wallet, and with a bonus of 60,000 points, you’ll get at least $750 worth of rewards.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: American Express® Gold Card (Rates & Fees), and American Express® Green Card (Rates & Fees).